 Even if you follow all of these safe online shopping tips, there’s always the chance that you’ll get hacked or scammed.
 And in the case of data breaches, it might not even be your fault.

-To keep your online accounts and financial information safe from criminals, consider signing up for an all-in-one digital security service like Aura.
+To keep your online accounts and financial information safe from criminals, consider signing up for Aura’s all-in-one digital security service.

 With Aura, you get: